utsaslab/squirrelfs/artifact_evaluation.md

 3. 128GB Intel Optane DC Persistent Memory
 4. 128GB DRAM

+Minimum recommended environment for running experiments elsewhere (VM or baremetal):
+1. Debian Bookworm or Ubuntu 22.04
+2. Intel processor supporing `clwb` or `clflush`/`clflushopt`
+3. 8 cores
+4. 8 GB PM (emulated or real)
+5. 16 GB RAM (24 if emulating 8GB of PM)

 We have set up SquirrelFS and all benchmarks on a machine with these configurations for artifact evaluators.
 We will provide information about how to access this machine to evaluators during the review period. **Running multiple experiments concurrently on this machine will impact their results, so please coordinate with the other reviewers to ensure experiments do not conflict.**

 If you would prefer to use a different machine, please follow the setup instructions in [the README](README.md) to compile and install SquirrelFS.
 If running SquirrelFS on a different machine, please take note of the following:
 - SquirrelFS can be run without `clwb` support on processors that have `clflush`/`clflushopt` support, but this may negatively impact performance, as these instructions are slower.
 Support for these instructions can be checked by running `lscpu`.
 - SquirrelFS can be run on emulated or real PM.
 We suggest using the provided hardware or another machine with Intel Optane DC PMM; if this is not an option, note that running the experiments on PM emulated with DRAM will have different performance results.
+- The filebench workload `webproxy` may experience errors on machines with a relatively low number of threads.
+To avoid this, we recommend modifying the `nthreads` value `evaluation/filebench/workloads/webproxy.f`; a value of 64 should succeed on a machine with the minimum recommended configuration.
+- The default configurations of the RocksDB and LMDB benchmarks will run out of space on devices smaller than 128GB.
+If using a smaller PM device, please scale the defaults (25M operations and records for RocksDB, 100M operations for LMDB) accordingly (e.g., with an 8GB device, divide the defaults by 16 since 128/8=16).

 ## Running experiments

 Scripts to run all experiments and parse and plot their results are included in the `evaluation/` directory.
 This section provides details on how to run each experiment and how to compare results to those presented in the paper.
-The raw output of each script will be placed in the `output-ae` folder.
+The raw output of each script will be placed in the specified output folder.
 Note that experiments **should not be run in parallel**, as this will impact results.

 **All of the following commands should be run from within the `evaluation/` directory.**

+All experiments use default arguments for iterations, thread count, and/or other experiment-specific parameters that work on the provided machine.
+Unless otherwise noted, the default values are the same ones we used in the paper.
+If you are running experiments on a different machine, please see the [Modifying experiments](#modifying-experiments) for info on changing these values.

 ### Setup